 10 easily overlooked tax deductions vacation rental hosts can claim

 Short-term rental operators are allowed to deduct “ordinary and necessary” expenses related to their business.
-And there are plenty of deduction opportunities for your vacation rental business, but they might not all be obvious, so it pays to do a little research to make sure you aren’t missing out on the deductions you could claim.
+There are plenty of deduction opportunities for your vacation rental business, but they might not all be obvious, so it pays to do a little research to make sure you aren’t missing out.

-Homeowners and property managers should especially pay attention to new Tax Cuts and Jobs Act deductions, most of which are available starting with the 2018 tax year.
+Homeowners and property managers should especially pay attention to Tax Cuts and Jobs Act deductions, which became available starting with the 2018 tax year.